 Professor and Department Head, Mechanical Engineering

 Specifically, he has been engaged in research concerning dynamic crack growth and crack arrest in brittle and ductile materials, analytical and computational tools for analysis of anisotropic solids, elastic wave-based models for the nondestructive evaluation of cylindrically anisotropic solids, discrete element models for fracture of rock, and numerical/experimental studies of deformation and fracture in functionally graded materials.
-Most recently, Dr. Berger has been involved with mechanics related issues in lithium ion batteries.
-Dr. Berger spent five years on the staff of the Fracture and Deformation Division of the National Institute of Standards and Technology (NIST), and has been at the Colorado School of Mines since 1994.
+Most recently, Dr. Berger has been involved with mechanics-related issues in lithium ion batteries.
+Dr. Berger spent five years on the staff of the Fracture and Deformation Division of the National Institute of Standards and Technology (NIST), and has been at Colorado School of Mines since 1994.

 - Homogenization methods for heterogeneous materials

 - Green’s functions and boundary element methods

 - Mechanics of anisotropic materials

 - Malavé, V., Berger, J. R, and Martin, P. A., Concentration Dependent Chemical Expansion in Lithium-ion Cathode Particles, Journal of Applied Mechanics, 81 (2014).